Distribution functions for a family of axially symmetric galaxy models: Formulation of the Methods

-Another simpler method to find equilibrium DFs corresponding to axially symmetric disc-like systems, was introduced by \cite{KAL2}.
-Such formalism deal with DFs that depend on the Jacobi's integral $E_r=E-\Omega L_z$, i.e. the energy measured in a frame rotating with constant angular velocity $\Omega$ (subscript $r$ denotes a quantity measured in the rotating frame).
+Another simpler method to find equilibrium DFs corresponding to axially symmetric disk-like systems, was introduced by \cite{KAL2}.
+Such formalism deal with DFs that depend on the Jacobi's integral $E_r=E-\Omega L_z$, i.e. the energy measured in a frame rotating with constant angular velocity $\Omega$.
 It is convenient to define an effective potential $\Phi_{r}=\Phi- \Omega^2R^{2}$ in such way that, if we choose a frame in which the velocity distribution is isotropic, the DF will be $L_{z}$-independent and, from (\ref{inta3}), the relation between the surface mass density and the DF is reduced to

 Here, $\Psi_{r} = - \Phi + \Omega^2 R^{2} + \Phi_{0r}$ and $\varepsilon_{r} = \varepsilon + \Omega L_{z} + \Phi_{0r} - \Phi_{0}$, i.e. the relative potential and the relative energy measured in the rotating frame.
 Moreover, if one can express $\Sigma$ as a function of $\Psi_{r}$, differentiating both sides of (\ref{metkal}) with respect to $\Psi_{r}$, we obtain